Team Fortress 2 (TF2) keeps crashing to the desktop during gameplay? If you’re experiencing this issue, take a deep breath and try the solutions here.

 7 simple fixes to try:

 You may not have to try them all.
-Just Work your way down the list until you find the one that works.
+Just Work your way down the list until you find the one that works for you.

 - Update your graphics driver